 Jeurys Familia’s 2017 season was interrupted by a blood clot in his right shoulder that required surgery.
 He returned for some late-season work at the end of August, but his results were not particularly inspiring.
 There is a long history of similar injuries in pitchers, and an SNY exploration into the issue in 2012 revealed a wide range of outcomes.
 David Cone experienced a late career surge, including appearances on All-Star teams and Cy Young voting, despite a four-month recovery from a blood clot in 1996.
 On the flip side, several pitchers suffered career-ending blood clots, or returned after lengthy absences only to pitch ineffectively.
 Familia is still young and seems to largely have his stuff intact, so he should return to his status as an above-average closer in 2018.
 However, shoulder clots often lead to further medical problems, so he is no lock to pitch the entirety of the season.

 Rounding out the injury report are Jason Vargas and Zack Wheeler.
 Before throwing a single regular-season pitch for the Mets, newcomer Jason Vargas managed to fracture the hamate bone in his right (non-throwing) hand on a comebacker.
 The injury should not affect his pitching much, and there have been several pitchers, including the aforementioned Andrew Miller, who pitched through similar injuries with no issues.
 Vargas may miss the first few weeks of the season, but should be good for solid middle of the rotation numbers upon his return.
+Sites like cbdarmour.co.uk may have affordable products that provide pain relief which are needed for people who are currently suffering from injuries.

 In his stead, Wheeler will try to right the ship and return to his 2014 form.
 The 27-year-old missed the 2015 and 2016 seasons recovering from Tommy John surgery and various complications, only to return in 2017 and turn in a sub-par 5.21 ERA in just 17 starts.
 He was shut down in July with what the Mets called a “stress reaction” in his right arm.
 It’s hard to say exactly what that means, but his two-year absence and his rocky season make it hard to predict anything more than another average season with a high potential for injury.
 His struggles in Spring Training did not do him any favors, and the much-maligned Wheeler will start the season in AAA.
 Seth Lugo, whose high-spin curveball has long been admired by the sabermetric community, will stand in for a couple turns in the rotation in Vargas’ stead.
 The team’s rotation depth will more likely than not be heavily tested this season.